The Public-Private Partnership Law Review: Portugal

 Both institutional and contractual PPP structures are available in Portugal.
 However, institutional PPP structures are not commonly used.
 In fact, the majority of PPP projects closed to date in Portugal are based on project finance contractual structures and typically follow a build-operate-transfer or design-build-finance-operate model.

 The underlying contractual framework of a PPP transaction in Portugal traditionally includes a concession contract giving the project company the right to carry out the project or the relevant activity, equity subscription and shareholders' agreements to regulate the relationship between the sponsors or project company's shareholders and the equity contributions to the project, a typical set of finance documents, as well as project implementation and sector-related commercial contracts.
 Among these, there is typically a construction contract and an operation and maintenance contract in infrastructure PPP projects.
-Supply agreements, sales agreements or both may also be entered into in connection with the project.
+Supply agreements, sales agreements, or both, may also be entered into in connection with the project.

-In the vast majority of the Portuguese PPP transactions closed to date, the concession-based construction contracts used do not follow any standard form, such as those issued by the International Federation of Consulting Engineers, the Joint Contracts Tribunal, or the Institution of Civil Engineers.
+In the vast majority of the Portuguese PPP transactions closed to date, the concession-based construction contracts used do not follow any standard form, such as those issued by the International Federation of Consulting Engineers, the Joint Contracts Tribunal or the Institution of Civil Engineers.
 Hence, the form of construction contract used in each case has varied depending on the sector of industry at stake or the sponsors involved.

-In relation to the infrastructure projects closed in Portugal in the 1990s and early 2000s, it was generally accepted that, given the need to adapt the legal structure of the facility agreements to international syndication, the whole financing package other than the security documents had to be governed by English law, while the project documents, notably the concession contracts, were subject to Portuguese law.
-That ceased to be the case from the mid-2000s onwards, at which point the project financiers active in Portugal had become sufficiently comfortable with the Portuguese law and, therefore, most finance documents executed thereafter are governed by Portuguese law, notwithstanding closely following the structure of a typical English law project finance documentation package.
+In relation to the infrastructure projects closed in Portugal in the 1990s and early 2000s, it was generally accepted that, given the need to adapt the legal structure of facility agreements to international syndication, the whole financing package other than the security documents had to be governed by English law, while the project documents, notably the concession contracts, were subject to Portuguese law.
+That ceased to be the case from the mid-2000s onwards, at which point project financiers active in Portugal had become sufficiently comfortable with Portuguese law and, therefore, most finance documents executed thereafter have been governed by Portuguese law, notwithstanding closely following the structure of a typical English law project finance documentation package.

-PPP Projects are governed by Decree Law 111/2012 of 23 May 2012 (as amended by Decree Law 170/2019 of 4 December 2019) and by the Public Contracts Code (approved by Decree Law 18/2008 of 29 January 2018, as amended from time to time).
+PPP projects are governed by Decree Law 111/2012 of 23 May 2012 (as amended by Decree Law 170/2019 of 4 December 2019) and by the Public Contracts Code (approved by Decree Law 18/2008 of 29 January 2018, as amended from time to time).

-In the road sector, different solutions were put in place regarding the concessionaires' payment mechanism and risk matrices.
+In the road sector, different solutions have been put in place regarding concessionaires' payment mechanism and risk matrices.
 Shadow toll systems were introduced in some road projects during the 1990s and onwards, but in all those projects such payment systems were replaced by road availability payments and real toll payment systems.
 An exception was made in Madeira and Azores, where the regional political authorities chose to maintain the shadow toll systems previously adopted in their respective road projects.
-More recently, real toll payment mechanisms were also substituted by road availability solutions under the recent renegotiation process on the PPP projects of the road sector.
-This renegotiation process also brought about specific solutions, including a set-off mechanism against toll revenues for the benefit of the concessionaires and an upside-sharing mechanism to encourage concessionaires to promote traffic in their concessions.
+More recently, real toll payment mechanisms were also substituted by road availability solutions under the recent renegotiation process on PPP projects in the road sector.
+This renegotiation process also brought about specific solutions, including a set-off mechanism against toll revenues for the benefit of concessionaires and an upside-sharing mechanism to encourage concessionaires to promote traffic in their concessions.
 At a municipal level, PPP activity took place through the launch of several projects for municipal water supply, wastewater treatment and waste management; Decree Law 90/2009 of 9 April 2009, and Decree Law 194/2009 of 20 August 2009, as amended, established the rules applicable to PPPs in the aforementioned sectors.

 ii The authorities

-Other PPP projects at a municipal or regional level are prepared and executed by the respective public structures and such projects are not subject to the Technical Unit for Monitoring Projects' control.
+Other PPP projects at a municipal or regional level are prepared and executed by the respective public structures, and such projects are not subject to the Technical Unit for Monitoring Projects' control.

 iii General requirements for PPP contracts